fejlek/Nine-Circles-Statistics/8 Eighth Circle - Generalized Additive Models/Eighth_circle_generalized_additive_models_1.md

 and variance approach using LOESS with the default smoothing.
 The predicted 1000-year return level for 2024 using our model is about 1°C higher than the one we obtained via the LOESS.
 The predicted 1000-year return level for 1775 using our model is about 0.3°C higher.

-Of course, the main benefit of using GAM is that the smoothing parameters are estimated algorithmically, and we can bootstrap the whole procedure (using the moving-block bootstrap) to obtain confidence intervals (although this would be computationally expensive). <br/>
+The main benefit of using GAM is that the smoothing parameters are estimated algorithmically, and we can bootstrap the whole procedure (using the moving-block bootstrap) to obtain confidence intervals (although this would be computationally expensive). <br/>